-The Adventist Health + Blue 7 ones Solution
+The Adventist Health + Blue Zones Solution

-Our desire to improve community well-being grew out of not only our mission at Adventist Health -to live God's love by inspiring health, wholeness and hope - but also by the sheer need as seen across our system of 23 hospitals.
-Overwhelmingly, we see issues related to health risk behaviors, mental health and chronic illnesses throughout the communities we serve.
-That is why we have focused our work around addressing behavior and the systems preventing our communities from achieving optimal health.
+Our desire to improve community well-being grew out of not only our mission at Adventist Health - to live God's love by inspiring health, wholeness and hope - but also by the sheer need as seen across our system of 23 hospitals.
+Overwhelmingly, we see diseases of despair including suicide, substance abuse, mental health and chronic illnesses plaguing the communities in which we have a significant presence in.
+That is why we have focused our work around addressing behavior and the systems keeping the most vulnerable people in cycles of poverty and high utilization.

-In an effort to meet these needs, our solution is to create a sustainable model of well-being that measurably impacts the well-being of people, well-being of places and equity.
+In an effort to heal these communities, we have strategically invested in our communities by partnering with national leaders in community well-being.
+We believe the power of community transformation lies in the hands of the community.
+Our solution for transformation is to create a sustainable model of well-being that measurably impacts the well-being of people, well-being of places and equity.

-In 2020, Adventist Health acquired Blue Zones as the first step toward reaching our solution.
-By partnering with Blue zones, we will be able to gain ground in shifting the balance from healthcare - treating people once they are ill - to transformative well-being - changing the way communities live, work and play.
-In 2021, Adventist Health committed to launching six Blue Zone Projects within our community footprint, and as we enter 2022 these projects are active.
-Blue Zone Projects are bringing together local stakeholders and international well-being experts to introduce evidence-based programs and changes to environment, policy and social networks.
-Together, they measurably improve well-being in the communities we serve.
+2020 saw the acquisition of Blue Zones by Adventist Health as the first step toward reaching that goal.
+By partnering with Blue Zones, we are able to gain ground in shifting the balance from healthcare - treating people once they are ill - to transformative well-being- changing the way communities live, work and play.
+Blue Zones widens our impact from only reaching our hospitals' communities in four states to a global mission practice.